xx255q/FMD2v2/README.md

 If `InternetTools` fails to compile because of a missing or incompatible PPU, make sure to compile `Synapse` first.
 By default `InternetTools` uses [FLRE](https://github.com/BeRo1985/flre) and [PUCU](https://github.com/BeRo1985/PUCU) for its regex engine.
 Just copy the `FLRE.pas` and `PUCU.pas` to `InternetTools\data` folder.
 You can use Sorokin's RegExpr engine that comes with lazarus by adjusting the defines.
 But it's not recommended since the author of `InternetTools` prefer FLRE and doesn't always check the Sorokin's RegExpr compatibility when making an update.

+If `Multilog` yield an error about `outputchannel` doesn't exist, just remove it from package inspector and recompile.

+Try to `Clean up and build` within lazarus if it still fail to compile.

 Some other external 3rd party tools and libraries are used as well:
 [![7-Zip](https://img.shields.io/badge/7--Zip%20(Standalone)-19.00-Blue.svg)](https://www.7-zip.org)
 [![Duktape](https://img.shields.io/badge/Duktape-2.5.0-Blue.svg)](https://github.com/grijjy/DelphiDuktape)